 Departure Airport Code: ARN

-The program fee includes the following transportation: charter bus, high speed train, local train, and subway.
+The program fee includes the following transportation: local train/metro.
 Students should also expect to pay for additional individual transportation in their free time.

 Students should also expect to pay for additional individual transportation around the city and to do significant walking.

 The following meals are also included in the program fee: welcome dinner and alumni reception.